 Here Are A Few Examples Of Unhealthy Prepper Fear

-You’re worried that your home is going to be broken into, so you set up dangerous booby traps to catch the bad guy.
+You’re worried that your home will be broken into, so you set up dangerous booby traps to catch the bad guy.
 Then you find yourself explaining to the judge that you forgot the meter reader sometimes walks up to the house.

-You are so sure you’re going to catch the covids that you lie and get vaccinated fifteen times.
+You are so sure you’ll catch the covids that you lie and get vaccinated fifteen times.
 Now you have a growth on the top of your head that seems to have its own heartbeat.
 And now it looks like it may even be pregnant.

-You think store shelves are going to dry up forever, so you spend your retirement and go into deep debt to keep a warehouse full of food and supplies.
-Years later, after most of the food has gone bad, you are working as a Human/Martian interpreter in a local mental hospital.
+You think store shelves will dry up forever, so you spend your retirement and go into deep debt to keep a warehouse full of food and supplies.
+Years later, after most of the food has gone wrong, you work as a Human/Martian interpreter in a local mental hospital.
 But at least you have a roof over your head.

 Okay, I’m Sorry.
 I’ll Try To Be A Little More Serious